Quickstart: Use the Copy Data tool to copy data

 a.
 Click + Create new connection to add a connection.

 b.
-Select Azure Blob Storage from the gallery, and then select Next.
+Select Azure Blob Storage from the gallery, and then select Continue.

 c.
-On the Specify the Azure Blob storage account page, select your storage account from the Storage account name list, and then select Finish.
+On the New Linked Service (Azure Blob Storage) page, specify a name for your linked service.
+Select your storage account from the Storage account name list, test connection, and then select Finish.

 d.
-Select the newly created linked service as source, then click Next.
+Select the newly created linked service as source, and then click Next.

 On the Choose the input file or folder page, complete the following steps:

 a.
-Click Browse to navigate to the adftutorial/input folder, select the emp.txt file, then click Choose.
+Click Browse to navigate to the adftutorial/input folder, select the emp.txt file, and then click Choose.

 d.
-Check the Binary copy option to copy file as-is, then select Next.
+Select the Binary copy checkbox to copy file as-is, and then select Next.